ofiwg/libfabric/man/fi_eq.3.md

   underlying connection protocol, and the length of any data returned may include protocol padding.
 As a result, the returned length may be larger than that specified by the connecting peer.

-*Connection Shutdown Notification*
+  If a connection request has been accepted, an FI_CONNECTED event will be generated on both sides of the connection.
+The active side -- one that called fi_connect() -- may receive user data as part of the FI_CONNECTED event.
+The user data is passed to the connection manager on the passive side through the fi_accept call.
+User data is not provided with an FI_CONNECTED event on the listening side of the connection.

-: Notification that a remote peer has disconnected from an active endpoint is done through the FI_SHUTDOWN event.
-Shutdown notification uses struct fi_eq_entry as declared above.
+  Notification that a remote peer has disconnected from an active endpoint is done through the FI_SHUTDOWN event.
+Shutdown notification uses struct fi_eq_cm_entry as declared above.
 The fid field for a shutdown notification refers to the active endpoint's fid_ep.
-The context field is set to NULL.

 ## fi_eq_sread